Luke2642/notes/README.md

-# Fedora Development Environment Setup - Some wheels, some building from source.
+# Fedora 42 Development Environment Setup - Some wheels, some building from source.

-A collection of my development environment notes and solutions, thrown in one big Readme.md

-I enjoyed Ubuntu 22.04 for a while as it is so widely used as a base, so good package and wheel availibility.
-But Fedora 42 with KDE is a much nicer out of the box experience.
+I enjoyed Ubuntu 22.04 for a while, it's widely used so good package and wheel availibility.
+However, I recently found Fedora 42 with KDE is a much nicer out of the box experience.
 These instructions set up my workstation in about 1 hour and avoids the little papercuts and install all the things essential as of August 2025 for some basic development on ComfyUI.

 For a workstation setup it has key quality of life advantages such as fractional scaling on the display, and btrfs by default, making snapshotting and rolling back a doddle.